-CE marking affects the supply of products to and allows free movement and sale of goods throughout the European Economic Area.
-CE-marking is mandatory within this region and as part of the mandated requirements, it requires documentation in the form of a ‘Declaration of Conformity’ or commonly abbreviated to ‘DoC’ that states that the product meets all the applicable CE directives.
+CE marking affects the supply of products and allows free movement and sale of goods throughout the European Economic Area.
+CE-marking is mandatory within this region and as part of the mandated requirements, it requires documentation in the form of a ‘Declaration of Conformity or commonly abbreviated to ‘DoC’ that states that the product meets all the applicable CE directives.

 This DoC is required for each product and should be included either in the instruction manual, with the product or in the technical file.
-There are a total of 25 directives that may need to be considered prior to completing the Declaration and affixing the CE mark logo.
+There are a total of 25 directives that may need to be considered prior to complete the Declaration and affixing the CE mark logo.
 The directives requiring CE marking affect the following type of product groups:

 - Active implantable medical devices (excludes surgical instruments)